Iran's Uranium Enrichment Breaks Nuclear Deal Limit. Here's What That Means

 Iran has crossed another line set in the 2015 nuclear deal between it and major world powers.

-On Sunday, Iran announced that it would within hours go over the level spelled out in the deal for uranium enrichment.
-That level — 3.67% — is far below what's needed for developing weapons, but the move sends a signal that Iran is losing patience with a deal that has not provided the economic relief promised.
+According to state media, Iran has begun enriching uranium above levels enshrined in the agreement.
+The move sends a signal that Iran is losing patience with a deal that has not provided the economic relief promised, more than a year after the United States withdrew from the agreement.

-Iran's deputy foreign minister, Abbas Araghchi, made the announcement at a news conference in Iran.
-Araghchi said Iran would start enriching uranium to provide fuel for its Bushehr power plant, which requires fuel with a concentration of about 5%.
+By Monday, Iran had reached levels of around 4.5% enrichment, Behrouz Kamalvandi, the spokesman for the Atomic Energy Organization of Iran, told the semiofficial Fars news agency.
+He warned that Iran could go as high as 20% in the future, though that level is "not needed now."

+Inspectors from the International Atomic Energy Agency confirmed that Iran has crossed the line.

-Araghchi says Iran will go over some other unspecified limit again in 60 days, raising pressure on diplomatic negotiations.
+On Sunday, Iran's deputy foreign minister, Abbas Araghchi, said Iran would go over some other unspecified limit again in 60 days, raising pressure on diplomatic negotiations.

 "This is to protect the nuclear deal, not to nullify it. ...
 This is an opportunity for talks.
 And if our partners fail to use this opportunity, they should not doubt our determination to leave the deal," Araghchi said.